sgmurphy/wordpress-plugins/testimonial-slider-and-showcase/README.txt

 Testimonial Slider and Showcase WordPress plugin is most customizable and user friendly testimonial plugin to manage your customers testimonial.

-Testimonial Slider and Showcase plugin for WordPress websites.
-The Testimonial Slider plugin is highly customizable and developer-friendly, making it easy to manage your customer testimonials.

 == Description ==

-[Testimonial](https://www.radiustheme.com/downloads/wp-testimonial-slider-showcase-pro-wordpress/) Testimonial Slider and Showcase plugin for WordPress website.
+[Testimonial](https://www.radiustheme.com/downloads/wp-testimonial-slider-showcase-pro-wordpress/) Slider and Showcase plugin for WordPress website.
 It is a developer and user-friendly testimonial plugin that facilitates easy management of customer testimonials.
 Since it is fully responsive, it ensures that your testimonials appear in beautiful layouts on all devices.

 👉 [ShortCode Demo](https://www.radiustheme.com/demo/plugins/testimonial-slider/) | [Elementor Demo](https://www.radiustheme.com/demo/plugins/testimonial-slider/elementor-grid-layout-1/) | [Documentation](https://www.radiustheme.com/docs/testimonial-slider/getting-started/installation/) | [Get Pro](https://www.radiustheme.com/downloads/wp-testimonial-slider-showcase-pro-wordpress/) 👈

-This testimonial slider plugin is full customizable and allows you to generate shortcodes easily.
+This testimonials slider plugin is full customizable and allows you to generate shortcodes easily.
 You can use the shortcodes onto any post or page on which you need to showcase testimonials in slider or grid view.
 It offers many variations of the grid and slider layouts.

 You also get to customize the testimonials fields, style, color, and general appearance.
 With this WordPress testimonial plugin, you can control whether the profile images on the testimonials you display are square or rounded.
 The Testimonial Slider and Showcase Pro allow you to customize the image size.
 It also lets you order testimonials by date, title, or id.

+"Testimonial Slider & Showcase Elementor Addon is a versatile and user-friendly tool for creating customizable testimonial sliders and showcases in Elementor.
+This addon allows you to display customer reviews, feedback, and testimonials in an attractive showcase or slider format, offering a visually engaging way to highlight your social proof."

 [youtube https://www.youtube.com/watch?v=g7x9k15SMLM]

-Here are the features that make this testimonial slider plugin so endearing:

 == 🏆 Features of The Testimonial Slider and Showcase == You can make money from posting ads where users pay for each ad or for ad promotions, such as